-What about inheritance tax?
+What about Inheritance Tax?

-Your beneficiaries will only be charged Inheritance Tax if you have cashed in your entire Pension.
-Any funds that are left in your Pension pot when you die will not normally form part of your estate, therefore will not be counted for Inheritance Tax purposes.
-However, any assets remaining, such as cash or savings, will be classed as part of your estate for Inheritance Tax purposes if it was not transferred to your spouse or civil partner before your death.
+From April 2027, most unspent inherited pensions will become subject to Inheritance Tax.
+Currently, any funds that are left in your pension pot when you pass away will not naturally form part of your estate, and therefore will not be counted for Inheritance Tax purposes.
+Any assets remaining, such as cash or savings, will be classed as part of your estate for Inheritance Tax purposes if it was not transferred to your spouse or civil partner before your death.
+However, this is set to change from April 2027, when most unspent inherited pensions will form part of your estate for Inheritance Tax purposes.